Throughout my life, I’ve heard that English, French, and Chinese will be the languages of the future, taking over the world in the coming decades.

 2. The number of Spanish learners is growing

-In recent years, Spanish has become increasingly popular as a second or foreign language.
+Spanish has become increasingly popular as a second or foreign language in recent years.

 The Instituto Cervantes’ 2021 edition of Spanish reports the same.
-They state that 24 million students are currently learning Spanish across the globe.
+It states that 24 million students are currently learning Spanish worldwide.

-There are students from 111 different countries included in the number.
-The figure is just an estimate and may only partially be correct.
-Still, this number is quite impressive.
+The number includes students from 111 different countries.
+The figure is an estimate and may be only partially correct.
+Still, it is pretty impressive.

-Because of its many advantages, Spanish is one of the most taught languages globally.
+Because of its many advantages, Spanish is among the most widely taught languages globally.

-Music, dance, TV series, and films for learning Spanish are popular forms of amusement.
+Music, dance, TV series, and films for learning Spanish are popular forms of joy.
 This attracts Spanish enthusiasts from all over the place.

 3. Promoting the use of Spanish

-Many governments, where it is de facto or de jure, promote the Spanish language as a global initiative.
+Many governments, whether de facto or de jure, promote the Spanish language as part of global initiatives.

-Governmental institutions can offer an effective tool for spreading.
+Government institutions can offer an effective tool for spreading the word.

-One instance is how Instituto Cervantes acts as the Spanish government’s official representative.
+One example is that the Instituto Cervantes serves as the Spanish government’s official representative.

-Cervantes has over 90 centers in over 45 countries to promote the Spanish language and culture.
+Cervantes operates over 90 centers in more than 45 countries to promote the Spanish language and culture.

-It provides Spanish teaching and hosts various cultural events throughout the year.
-For example, music concerts, dance performances, debates, art exhibitions, movie screenings, and more.
+It provides Spanish-language instruction and hosts cultural events throughout the year, including music concerts, dance performances, debates, art exhibitions, and film screenings.

-It also administrates the official Spanish DELE test in over 500 exam centers in more than 100 nations.
+It also administers the official Spanish DELE exam at more than 500 exam centers in over 100 countries.
 Almost all organizations that need certification and scores in Spanish accept this global test.

 The guardians of The Association of Academies of the Spanish Language have reasons to be happy these days.
 Why?

-Spanish speakers have recently seen a surge despite English still being dominant.
+Spanish speakers have recently seen a surge, despite English remaining dominant.

-ASALE was founded in Mexico in 1951 to advance and improve the Spanish language’s unity, integrity, and development.
+ASALE was founded in Mexico in 1951 to advance and improve the unity, integrity, and development of the Spanish language.
 It comprises all academies in Spanish-speaking areas.

 The oldest of these is the Real Academia Española of Spain, which was established in 1713.
 It publishes articles and studies about literature, history, culture, language, and the Hispanic world.